 When you pour oil from a fryer into a plastic container, check if it is clean.
 You need to dispose of dirty oil in a sealed container in the trash, but you can put clean oil back into the fryer for the next use.

 When the fryer is empty, use a sponge with hot, soapy water to clean the internal surfaces.
 Scrub the corners where oil can gather.
 Leave the soapy solution in the fryer, turn it on, and let the water begin to boil.
 After 5 minutes of boiling, turn the fryer off and allow it to cool.
+Pour the dirty water down the sink and use a towel to dry the internal surfaces.
+If there is stubborn dirt, you can add more water and soap and boil the solution for longer.

 There’s no need for cleaning kitchen appliances to be a dreaded chore.
 If you make a schedule and regularly perform a quick clean, the process can be hassle-free.
 The crucial aspect is to stay on top of the cleaning and prevent debris from becoming ingrained in your kitchen appliances.